Hygiene

 Preventing Ear Mites & Infections

-Ear mites can cause your fur baby a great deal of discomfort in addition to serious health problems.
+Ear mites can cause great discomfort and serious health problems for your fur baby.
 If you’re not sure what’s going on with your kitty’s ears, especially if she’s never had mites or an ear infection before, it’s best to consult your vet.
 If you do decide to first try home treatment, contact your vet if the problem hasn’t improved within two weeks or as soon as possible if it worsens.

 Portrait of charming curious cat Scottish Straight standing with raised paw isolated on white background